mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 * *Receiver Reports* (`PT=201`, `Name=RR`, {{!RFC3550}})
   * *Fraction lost*: The fraction of lost packets can be directly infered from QUIC's acknowledgments.
-The calculation should include all packets up to the acknowledged RTP packet with the highest sequence number.
-Later packets should be ignored, since they may still be in flight, unless other QUIC packets that were sent after the datagram frame, were already acknowledged.
+The calculation SHOULD include all packets up to the acknowledged RTP packet with the highest RTP sequence number.
+Later packets SHOULD be ignored, since they may still be in flight, unless other QUIC packets that were sent after the datagram frame, were already acknowledged.
   * *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be infered from QUIC's acknowledgments including all packets up to